Karaik/NeXAS_DX/src/test/java/com/giga/nexas/bhe2bsdx/transferflow.md

 - BHE `MekMaterialBlock.spriteGroups` reference BHE spritegroup indices.
 - BSDX spritegroup indices can be different (due to insertion or gaps).

+Note:

+- When using the Nanoha slot, this step is skipped and the mapping remains empty because the spritegroup index is fixed to Nanoha's existing slot.

 Process: